After four months without making his debut with PSG, Sergio Ramos returns to collective training

 The 36-year-old world champion signed by him PSG in July after not renewing with Real Madrid, he integrated group training with the players of the PSG who have not been called up for the national team commitments this week and the next.

-The aim is for the center-back to be under the command of PSG coach, Argentine Mauricio Pochettino, at the end of November, when he could finally make his debut with the Parisians.
+The goal is for the center-back to be under the command of PSG coach, Argentine Mauricio Pochettino, at the end of November, when he could finally make his debut with the Parisians.

-The former captain of the Real Madrid He first suffered an injury to the soleus of the left thigh last July and in September he had discomfort in a calf.
+The former captain of the Real Madrid He first suffered an injury to the soleus of the left thigh last July and in September he had discomfort in a twin.

-Ramos has lived a 2021 plagued with physical problems, since his last official match was held on May 5 at the service of Real Madrid in the Champions League semifinals against Chelsea.
+Ramos has lived a 2021 plagued with physical problems, as his last official match was held on May 5 at the service of Real Madrid in the Champions League semifinals against Chelsea.

 .